ChaunceyCXC/BitcoinAddessMatching/README.md

 # BitcoinAddessMatching
-Discover bitcoin addresses of vendors
+Discover bitcoin addresses of vendors.
-Here we provide scripters to process data.
+Here we provide some scripters to process data.